It's no surprise that walking is good for you if you have arthritis, but did you know in just how many ways?

 Take A Pet With You (but do ask first!)

 If you don’t have a dog of your own, see if a neighbour has a small breed you can borrow.
 I used to take my neighbour’s Norfolk Terrier out for a little walk around the green opposite my house.
 I bought an extendable lead so he could run off without me having to run after him (walking I can do, running I can’t) and seeing his little face all happy in turn made me happy.
+Plus, there’s the benefit of helping an elderly dog who may need msm for dogs because they share similar conditions.
+You can bond with the animal over this, and help not only yourself but them too!

 He was small enough that he didn’t pull on the lead (a must if you have swollen joints) and we’d have a little rest on the bench half way around.
 Even when I was in terrible pain with Ankylosing Spondylitis – which, frankly, was most days – I knew once I was outside with him I’d feel better, and I always did, especially when the sun was shining.
 Check out www.borrowmydoggy.com for inspiration.